 Teachers and engineers in the profession also strongly advise candidates to take the FE exam during their final semester of college.

 It is because:

-Undergraduate candidates are more likely to get better results than many graduated students in the FE exam.
-The information and knowledge necessary to pass the FE examination will be fresh in their minds since they are studying it daily in classrooms.
+Undergraduate candidates are more likely to get better results than many graduate students in the FE exam.
+The information and knowledge necessary to pass the FE examination will be fresh in their minds since they study it daily in classrooms.
 They better understand the different concepts taught in mathematics, physics, and engineering courses that are essential within the engineering field.

-You can read this blog if you want to know more about how taking the FE exam while still in college can benefit students.
+You can read our blog to learn more about how taking the FE exam while still in college can benefit students.